Dhyaneshjadhav/Anthropometric-and-PPE-Detection-System-using-YOLO-v8/README.md

 # Detection Models Project

-This repository contains two detection models: a person detection model and a PPE (Personal Protective Equipment) detection model.
+This repository contains two detection models: a person detection model and a PPE (Personal Protective Equipmet) detection model.
 Additionally, it includes a script (`inference.py`) that takes both models as inputs and outputs the detection results.
 There is also a script that converts annotations from Pascal VOC format to YOLO format.

 ## Table of Contents